-Polling places (voting centres) were open on election day from 8am to 6pm.
-See Appendix B for a list of the voting centres available on election day.
+Polling places (voting centres) were open on election day from 8am to 6pm (see Appendix B for a list of the voting centres).
 As with pre-poll locations, election day voting centres were published on the NSW Electoral Commission's website.